iconincar/isotope-docs/scripting/profile.md

 This method is called whenever the compositor needs to know the set of available layouts that a profile supports.
 Since the set of supported layouts may depend on which output(s) are connected, this method is called each time an output is added or removed.
 An implementation should call the `server:register_layout()` method for each supported layout, after optionally inspecting the connected outputs or other system information.

-If this method is not defined, a default implementation registers a single layout with a name of `default` and a title of `Default`.
+If this method is not defined, a default implementation will look for the [`layouts` field](#field-layouts) and register each layout defined there.
+If neither the method nor the field is defined, the compositor registers a single layout with a name of `default` and a title of `Default`.
 Registering custom layouts is an optional feature that may be skipped by any profiles that do not require that functionality.
 A common use for multiple layouts is to define configurations that can be used with multiple physical setups differ from each other, or to create multiple operational modes in which content can be displayed differently.

 ::: tip Example: A simple default implementation
 ```lua